jferencik/landsatrgb/README.md

  ```
 this will create a blueish image

 The second option is the power scaling.
-Use this option to controls the luminosity of the  trucolor image.
+Use this option to control the luminosity of the  true color image.
 For example to create a very light image and thus decrese the contrast between adjacent pixels use a higer value for
-power scaling like 5
+power scaling like 5 for all bands:

 ```bash
     docker run --rm -v $(pwd):/landsat landsattc python3 /landsat/solution.py -wf /landsat/data -pwr 5 5 5